Maintenance of grass verges

 The borough council has agreed to fund an additional ten cuts per year which enables a cycle of fortnightly cuts.
 This means that the grass can be kept to the same standard as in our parks and open spaces.

 What residents can expect

-- Grass verges are cut up to 15 times during the growing season usually between March and October, depending on weather conditions
+- Grass verges are cut fortnightly, where possible, during the growing season usually between March and October, depending on weather conditions

-- Strimming takes place around benches, trees and other obstacles early in the growing season and then herbicide is applied around the base of trees and obstacles in April/May and again in September/October to prevent weed or grass growth
+- Strimming takes place around benches, trees and other obstacles early in the growing season and then herbicide is applied around obstacles in April/May to prevent weed or grass growth

 - Clippings will be left on the grass verge